amirpnf/TP8_java/report_TP8.md

 1. Rappeler comment on met une chaîne de caractères en majusucules, indépendamment de la langue dans laquelle l'OS est configuré.

 **Answer**:
-In order to change every character of a String to uppercase, we can use the `tpUpperCase` method of the String class, regardless of the language in which the OS is figured.
+In order to change every character of a String to uppercase, we can use the `toUpperCase` method of the String class, regardless of the language in which the OS is figured.

 2. On va utiliser la méthode List.replaceAll pour mettre toutes les chaînes de caractères en majuscules.
 Quelle est l'interface fonctionnelle utilisée par la méthode replaceAll ?